 - Fundamental trading – this refers to focusing on elementary indications of economic health.
 In this forex strategy, supply and demand for a currency choose the price.
 Most SA currency traders look at the central banks’ interest rates to determine which way the market might shift to.

-Strategies for part-time foreign exchange traders
+Strategies for part-time forex traders

 Not every forex trading South African is available to trade full time.
-Some South African forex traders make their trades during lunch at work or at night when they come back from work.
+Some successful South African forex traders make their trades during lunch at work or at night when they come back from work.
 Trading forex from time to time makes people to miss opportunities to buy or sell currencies.
 These missed trading opportunities might cost the part-time trader some serious money.

 There are some strategies designed for part-time traders and they work based on a part-time schedule.
 For example, if you know that you only trade forex at night, you must employ a strategy that works best at night.
 There are certain currency pairs that are most active at night.
 A good example can be the American dollar (USD)/ Japanese yen (JPY) pair.
 When choosing a pair, it is crucial to analyse them and implement a forex trading strategy which will help you trade successfully.